suhairi-alias/humphrey/README.txt

 The above will render the Green button.
 There are 11 styles to choose from.
 Refer to the style sheet for details.

+<h4>POST FORMATS</h4>
+Humphrey comes with support for the following Post Formats:

+1. Aside
+2. Audio
+3. Chat
+4. Gallery
+5. Image
+6. Link
+7. Quote
+8. Status
+9. Video

+To use them simply select the appropriate Format from the Post Format metabox in the Add New Post screen.
+Further reading on Post Formats at http://codex.wordpress.org/Post_Formats

 <h4>RECOMMENDED PLUGINS</h4>
 1. Genesis Responsive Slider - http://wordpress.org/extend/plugins/genesis-responsive-slider
 2. Genesis eNews Extended - http://wordpress.org/extend/plugins/genesis-enews-extended/